LdrPontes/CS50AI-Harvard/README.md

 # About me
-Hi!
-I'm Leandro, I work as a mobile developer and I really enjoy artificial intelligence.
+Hey!
+Welcome to my github, I'm a mobile developer and I really enjoy artificial intelligence.
 Also, I'm a student at Federal University of Technology - Paraná (UTFPR) in Brazil.

-If you want to contact me, please send me a message in https://www.linkedin.com/in/ldrpontes/
+Come to see my Linkedin profile in: https://www.linkedin.com/in/ldrpontes/

 # About the course
 ## Harvard - CS50's Introduction to Artificial Intelligence with Python